unconed/NeverSeenTheSky/README.md

 Expect a more decent write up about this demo on acko.net soon.
 In the meantime, here's the Cliff's notes:

+Open the included `debug.html` to examine the demo from the inside.
+Click and drag to look around.
+Type `freeze()` in the JS console to stop the script and move around freely with the WASD keys.

+You can also alter the effects by changing the global exports object, e.g.:

+exports.aurora.color1 = [.5, .3, .1];
+exports.aurora.color2 = [.4, .4, .4];
+exports.fade.opacity = .5;
+exports.visualizer.preset = 4;

 Landscape
 ---